Should I become a professor title

 Should I strive for a tenure-track position?

 There are many solid arguments for becoming a tenured professor.
 You have an intellectually stimulating job, a lot of academic freedom, a higher annual salary, and a pretty secure job, among many other advantages.
+Economic stability allows you to be a better scientist.
 On the downside, you will be pressured to raise a lot of grant money and publish many scientific papers, ideally with high impact factors.

 There may be a significant teaching load, regular office hours, and much administration.
 I have posted a comprehensive list of the most critical parameters determining whether you will become a professor.
 Before you decide to strive for a tenure-track position, you should check whether you have sufficient qualifications to pursue a career in science.